How to make all your papers open access

 - If in doubt or unable to locate the journal in SHERPA/RoMEO, contact the journal editor or publisher’s permissions/copyright section

 Be aware that some funders require you to deposit articles in publicly accessible databases after publication, so make sure the journal you are publishing in allows those requirements or amend your Copyright Transfer Agreement to attempt to retain certain rights.

 What about books and chapters?

 Books and book chapters content can be deposited into Open Access Victoria University of Wellington via Elements.
-To check you ability to make the pre or post print versions available consult:
+To check your ability to make the pre or post-print versions available consult: